- About the Program

 Online courses/labs

-Many undergraduate schools have moved to online instruction during the pandemic.
-UCSF School of Pharmacy will accept online courses/labs if they are offered by the school at which the candidate was enrolled prior to the current crisis.
-For students who are beyond undergraduate school, we will accept online courses/labs undertaken to meet prerequisites regardless of the institution, as long as it is regionally-accredited.
-If you are uncertain about the suitability of your specific plans, please contact us at [email protected] prior to enrolling in the course.
+Most undergraduate schools moved to online instruction during the pandemic.
+Many have continued to offer online courses.
+UCSF School of Pharmacy will accept online courses/labs, at this time, while the pandemic continues to affect the delivery of in-person courses.
+If you are uncertain about the suitability of your specific plans, please contact us at [email protected].

 One semester unit is equivalent to 1.5 quarter units.
 To convert semester units to quarter units, multiply the semester units by 1.5.